rosdan13/lms-content-gen/README.md

 - Content is generated in English by default
 - The expected length of paragraphs is 100-200 words
 - Multiple-choice questions have exactly 4 options
-- Quizzes contain 5 questions by default
+- Quizzes contain a default of 5 questions
 - Cache and conversation state features cannot be used simultaneously
 - API key should be properly secured in production environments
 - For GUI application, `lms_config.txt` must exist in the project directory